CRISBARIEL/twinclashversion5/README_PUSH.md

 - Notifications are only sent to tokens with `last_seen` within the last 30 days
 - Invalid tokens (unregistered, expired) are automatically removed from the database
-- Limited to 1000 tokens per request (can be adjusted if needed)
+- Tokens are sent in batches of 500 (FCM limit) to handle any number of users
+- No limit on total tokens - all active tokens will be processed

 ## Testing